AzzamSyakir/clean-go/README.md

 ## explanation of project structure:

-- **Controller Layer:** Handles HTTP requests and serves as the entry point for external communication.
+- **httpLayer:** Handles HTTP requests and serves as the entry point for external communication.

-- **Service Layer:** Contains business logic and orchestrates data flow between the controller and repository layers.
+- **Service Layer:** Contains business logic and orchestrates data flow between the httpand repository layers.

 - **Repository Layer:** Manages interactions with the database, providing an abstraction layer to the service.